 The Documentation Needed For an Accurate Business Valuation

 For a professional appraiser to be able to conduct their research, a business owner will need to provide a certain amount of data, paperwork, and financial information.
 The more current and up to date documentation you can offer, the more accurate the business valuation.
-The quality and timeliness of the data is critical when trying to ensure that you are getting a defendable valuation number for the time, money and effort you have put into building a business.
+The quality and timeliness of the data are critical when trying to ensure that you are getting a defendable valuation number for the time, money and effort you have put into building a business.

 A list of the basic documentation you should be able to provide includes: